WindMillCode/vscode-extension-libraries/windmillcode-extension-pack-0/README.md

   * fixed an error with the testng vscode script v 0.6.0
-  * added yarn_install_specifc_packages.ps1 so that a user can manage specified package in an application
+  * added yarn_install_specifc_packages.ps1 so that a user can manage specified package in an application v 0.7.0
+  * fix angular_translate in use cases where it did not know how to properly deal with an object